Amrita-TIFAC-Cyber-Blockchain/2025_22AVP103-Mastery-Over-Mind/Assets/Journal/CB.SC.U4CYS25113/README.md

 I’m grateful for how understanding he was at a moment when I was already stressed.
 He turned a potentially negative situation into a learning experience.
 His kindness and practical advice made me reflect on how I should approach my studies with more sincerity and responsibility.

-Today reminded me that a good advisor doesn’t just correct mistakes—they help you grow from them.
+that day reminded me that a good advisor doesn’t just correct mistakes—they help you grow from them.
 And for that, I’m thankful.

 SCENARIO-2